desertfex/CGR-MCSF/README.md

 The complete source code, configuration files, patient-level split manifests, evaluation scripts, and reproducibility materials will be made publicly available in this repository **immediately after the associated manuscript is accepted for publication**.

-The implementation is intentionally not public before acceptance.
-Editors and peer reviewers may receive an anonymized reproducibility package through the journal submission system.

 ## Data

 The study uses third-party public breast-ultrasound datasets.
 Original images will not be redistributed here.
 Dataset access instructions, version information, checksums where permitted, and preprocessing commands will accompany the code release.